markduig-ax/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion.md

 * Policy Studio project upgrades.
 Importing an existing API Manager Policy Studio project will upgrade API Manager.
 The upgrade is also applied when creating a new project from an existing `fed` file.
 * API Manager `.fed` files can be upgraded using the [upgradeconfig](/docs/apim_installation/apigw_upgrade/upgrade_analytics#upgradeconfig-options) script.
 * The [projupgrade](/docs/apim_reference/devopstools_ref#projupgrade-command-options) script will apply API Manager updates to any existing projects.

+## Restoring from Backup

+When running the ./update_apigw.sh script users have the option of specifying a backup directory with specifying the  --backup_dir option.
+This will create a copy of your existing installation directory, if there is a problem with the update then you will be able to use the content of the backup to restore to the point before starting the update.
+Note: this will not back up the data in Cassandra or any of the external databases or storage.

+If there has a been significant changes to the configuration since the backup (for example changing the group configuration passphrase) you may not be to restore to a point where the external data will be compatible with the backup.

+Note: if you are updating to March2020 version or after you are recommended to run the kps re-encrypt script if you run this you will not be able to restore to a previous backup as some of the data will not be able to read by the older configuration.